JdenHartog/vu_ams/README.md

 # Dependencies

-The vu_ams plug-in uses the AmsSerial.dll to communicate to the VU-AMS device.
-Therefore it will only work on Windows.
+The vu_ams plug-in uses the 32 bit AmsSerial.dll to communicate with the VU-AMS device.
+Therefore it will only work on Windows with a 32 bit version of OpenSesame.
+The last 32 bit version of OpenSesame can be found [here](https://github.com/smathot/OpenSesame/releases/tag/release%2F3.2.8).
+Download a **win32** version at the bottom of the page.
-The AmsSerial.dll should be installed with the latest version of VU-DAMS (www.vu-ams.nl) that you will need to install to configure the VU-AMS device anyway.
+The AmsSerial.dll should be installed with the latest version of [VU-DAMS](http://www.vu-ams.nl/support/downloads/software) that you will need to install to configure the VU-AMS device anyway.
 You can also find a dedicated AmsSerial.dll installer at www.vu-ams.nl/support/downloads/extras

 # More